Bobby-Narang/Automate-detection-of-emotions-using-ML/README.md

 **RIO-210**: Automate detection of different emotions from paragraphs and predict the overall emotion

 ## Solution
-A complete analysis is available [here](emotion-prediction-notebook).
+A complete analysis is available (emotion-prediction-notebook).

 ## Contents
 - [Libraries](#libraries)